Janet Jackson's Rhythm Nation 1814

 Rhythm Nation 1814 became Jackson's second consecutive album to top the Billboard 200 albums chart in the United States and was certified 6× Platinum by the Recording Industry Association of America (RIAA).
 It became the best-selling album of 1990 in the United States and has sold an estimated 12 million copies worldwide.
 Due to its innovative production and lyrical exploration, critics have come to regard it as the pinnacle of Jackson's artistic achievement.
 Music scholars note the record garnered her a level of cross-cultural appeal unmatched by industry peers.
-Considered a "landmark" album, it has also been cited as an influence in the works of numerous music artists, setting stylistic trends in the years following its release.
+Considered a "landmark" album, it has also been cited as an influence in the work of numerous musical artists, setting stylistic trends in the years following its release.

 Visuals in music videos and live performances further elevated Jackson's superstardom.
-The 30-minute Rhythm Nation 1814 film, a film depicting two aspiring musicians whose lives are disrupted by substance abuse, aired on MTV to promote the album.
+The 30-minute film Rhythm Nation 1814, which depicts two aspiring musicians whose lives are disrupted by substance abuse, aired on MTV to promote the album.
 Jackson's Rhythm Nation World Tour 1990 became the most successful debut concert tour by a recording artist at the time.
-She was regarded as a fashion icon, with various attire from the album's promotional tour and music videos being emulated by youth.
+She was regarded as a fashion icon, with various outfits from the album's promotional tour and music videos being emulated by young fans.
 Jackson received nine Grammy Award nominations, becoming the first woman to be nominated for Producer of the Year and winning Best Long Form Music Video for Rhythm Nation 1814.
 Jackson received the MTV Video Vanguard Award and a star on the Hollywood Walk of Fame for her significant contributions to popular culture.
 Her handwritten lyrics to the album's title track "Rhythm Nation" as well as her militaristic uniform for its music video have been preserved by the Rock and Roll Hall of Fame.
 In 2021, the Library of Congress selected the album for preservation in the National Recording Registry as part of the class of 2020, deeming it "culturally, historically, or aesthetically significant."
+In 2026, the album was inducted into the Grammy Hall of Fame.